knobs-dials/pexpecter/README.md

 ## Limitations

-- Question-answer interfaces are more likely to change than CLI parameters do.
-Which is why you'ld typically prefer those.
+- You would generally prefer CLI parameters as they are less likely to change than question-answer interfaces.
-  I would recommend only using this if you need it, and ideally also control the versions of the command you're running this on.
+  I would recommend only using this if you have no other choice, and ideally you want to also control the versions of the command you're running rules on.

 - the more questions there are, the more likely it is that a rule matches something you didn't think about.
   Make rules as specific as possible, and think about how you would break this intentionally.